Select Page

 Wrestling with these questions is part of what made me seek board-certification in organizational psychology.

 Over the years, I’ve searched for articles and studies on this topic and volunteered for nearly every interview panel I could participate in.
 I’ve had the opportunity to be on more than 30 hiring panels and interview hundreds of people for different types of jobs.
-I’ve also directly supervised 10 different teams.
+I’ve also directly supervised 11 different teams.

-I don’t claim to be an expert, and I’m still learning every day, but in today’s post, I’ve put together some things I’ve picked up along the way.
+I’m still learning every day, but in today’s post, I’ve put together some things I’ve picked up along the way.

 In his landmark book Good to Great, Jim Collins and his research team looked at 28 companies over more than three decades to identify which companies wildly outperformed others.
 Their clear conclusion—Everything starts with getting the right people on your bus.
 His famous chapter is entitled—First Who, Then What.